Wage & Hour

 To help our clients avoid wage and hour pitfalls, we have developed clear and concise training programs for human resource professionals, in-house counsel and their staff, as well as other managers with supervisory responsibilities.
 These training sessions are offered through commercial seminar providers such as Federal Publications Seminars, Lorman Educational Services, and Thompson Information Systems, as well as being conducted privately on the client site, and can be customized, as needed, to address specific needs, situations and concerns.
 For these sessions, we often develop client-specific materials that prove useful to HR teams as key resource guides.

 Additionally, our team has authored and edited leading books including: Federal Contractor's Guide to Employment Law Compliance, Employer's Guide to the Fair Labor Standards Act, and others.
 In addition, we have authored training manuals on prevailing wage and other topics and are active instructors in various seminars, audio-conferences and webinars.

-We also are experienced government contracts lawyers.
-Federal and state government contractors have to navigate a complex maze of special wage and hour requirements – including the Service Contract Act; the Davis-Bacon Act; the Contract Work Hours and Safety Standards Act; and various Executive Orders including Paid Sick Leave.
+Our group includes experienced government contracts lawyers.
+Federal and state government contractors have to navigate a complex maze of special wage and hour and other labor law requirements – including the Service Contract Act; the Davis-Bacon Act; the Contract Work Hours and Safety Standards Act; and various Executive Orders, including Paid Sick Leave.
 To properly advise clients in these matters, counsel must understand both government contract principles as well as the wage and hour laws.
 The two practice areas come together and complement each other, permitting us to be more effective advocates for our clients.
 It is rare to find the two disciplines combined as they are here at Brown Rudnick.